 - The length of the trail – This will help determine how long it may take you.
 Knowing the length will set how much food and water to take.
 Remember that the average walking speed is about 4-5 miles per hour.

-- How improved the trail is and what are the known obsticles– Is it paved, gravel, dirt, or will you need to do some bouldering?
+- How improved the trail is and what are the known obstacles– Is it paved, gravel, dirt, or will you need to do some bouldering?
 Are there any water crossings that are necessary?
-Knowing this can prepare you for the right foot wear and clothing.
+Knowing this can prepare you for the right footwear and clothing.

 - What is the trailhead access point? – This is important to know because if the parking area isn’t very large then you may have a bit of a walk before your hike even begins.
 Take this into account so that you are prepared.